 Risks to Consider When Feeding Savoy Cabbage to Guinea Pigs

-There aren’t many risks linked with the consumption of savoy cabbage save for:
+There aren’t many risks linked with the consumption of savoy cabbage except for the following:

-- It is gassy – this green has a lot of gas in it, which can cause immense flatulence.
+This green produces a lot of gas when consumed, which can cause immense flatulence.
 You can prevent this by offering your guinea pig sufficient water during the feeding process.

-- They are a little acidic – the acidity in the savoy cabbage isn’t a huge health risk but it can affect some guinea pigs negatively.
-Just give them enough water and everything will be alright.
+The acidity in the savoy cabbage isn’t a huge health risk, but it can affect some guinea pigs negatively.
+Just give them enough water, and everything will be alright.

 Quick Facts on Savoy Cabbage

-These are some interesting facts about this veggie which you probably didn’t know:
+These are some interesting facts about this veggie that you probably didn’t know:

 - The savoy cabbage is similar to the ordinary one, only the flavor differs.
 Savoy cabbage has a milder flavor.

-- Cabbage is one of the few vegetables that has several entries in the Guinness book of world records.
+- Cabbage is one of the few vegetables with several entries in the Guinness book of world records.

-- Cabbage has several other varieties that have a different shape, leaf textures, and colors.
+- The cabbage has several other varieties with different shapes, leaf textures, and colors.

-- Russians consume the highest amount of cabbages in the world, followed by Belgium and the Netherlands.
+- Russians consume the highest amount of cabbages globally, followed by Belgium and the Netherlands.

 - Cabbages can either be eaten raw or prepared in several other ways.